 Changes for authors

-- Tagging field that autocompletes tags as you type.
+- The Tags field autocompletes tags as you type.

-tagfntemplating functions for working with tagged content in templates.
+tagfntemplating functions let you consume tagged content in templates.

 Once tagging is enabled for a content app, authors can quickly create and apply tags by selecting item(s) and using a simple keyboard shortcut T or the Add tags action to open the tagging dialog.